Decentralised-Autonomous-Institutions/Chiti/docs/protocol-specs/0_Protocol.md

 The protocol acts as a tool to help bring nature to culture.
 Chiti, the Spirit Identity is used to describe the innate nature of that identity.
 Chiti once defined, becomes the standard of measurement for an individual.
 Whatever is in alignment with ones Chiti is added onto the identity, this ends up describing the culture of the identity.
 The identity is not however always singular, the individual 'I' is inseperable related to the plural 'We'.
 The society.
 Each group of individuals that constitute communities, institutions, State, a brand identity, has an innate nature of its own.
 A group mind you can call it.
 Chiti is the touchstone on which each action, each attitude is tested, and determined to be acceptable or otherwise.
 In blockchain terms, Chiti acts as the validator to what becomes part of the groups culture.

 ## What is the role of duration & repititiveness in the protocol?
->It is the protocol itself that creates a sense of time
+>It is the protocol itself that creates a sense of time - Kei Krutler

 Blockchain consensus engines such as Polkadots' BABE + GRANDPA protocol provide a sense of time to the participants network.
 BABE (Blind Assignment for Blockchain Extension) and GRANDPA (GHOST-based Recursive Ancestor Deriving Prefix Agreement) are two complementary protocols used by Polkadot to achieve consensus on its blockchain network.